mzazon/awesome-cloud-projects/aws/centralized-logging-opensearch/centralized-logging-opensearch.md

    echo "✅ Creating OpenSearch domain (this takes 15-20 minutes)..."
    ```

-   This configuration creates a production-ready OpenSearch cluster with dedicated master nodes for stability, multi-AZ deployment for high availability, and encryption for security.
-The cluster uses three data nodes and three master nodes to ensure resilience and eliminate single points of failure.
+   This configuration creates a production-ready OpenSearch cluster using the latest supported version (2.15) with enterprise-grade security features.
+The cluster architecture includes dedicated master nodes for cluster management stability, multi-AZ deployment for high availability, and comprehensive encryption to protect data both at rest and in transit.

 4. **Wait for OpenSearch domain to become available and get endpoints**: